-Connected, cooperative and, ultimately, automated mobility and transportation are seen as one of the key technologies and major technological advancements influencing and shaping our future quality of life.
+Connected, cooperative, and ultimately automated mobility and transportation is seen as one of the key technologies and major technological advancements influencing and shaping our future quality of life.
 ECS will enable different levels of partial, conditional, highly and fully automated transportation posing new challenges to traffic safety and security in mixed scenarios where vehicles with different automation levels coexist with non-automated vehicles.
-Both development approaches - evolutionary (gradual increase of automation level, "conversion design") and revolutionary (SAE level 5, "purpose design", e.g. people mover in structured environment) - should be covered as well as cross-fertilisation with other industrial domains like Industry 4.0.
+Both development approaches - evolutionary (stepwise increase of automation level, "conversion design") and revolutionary (SAE level 5, "purpose design", e.g. people mover in structured environment) - should be covered as well as cross-fertilization with other industrial domains as Industry 4.0.

-As the proportion of electronics and software as a percentage of the total construction cost of a vehicle 14 increases, so does the demand for the safe, secure, reliable and non-hackable operation of these systems.
-In addition, privacy protection is a key element for car owners and drivers/ operators.
-These requirements demand fail-operational technologies that deliver intrinsically safe operation and fail-safe fall-back from component to subsystem along with a fall-back for interaction problems with the cloud.
-This demands new developments in terms of multicore-/many-core-based platforms and sensing devices, combining advanced sensing in harsh conditions, novel micro- and nano-electronics sensors, filtering, advanced sensor fusion, noise reduction, fault detection, low-power operation, self-testing and reliable predictable actuation.
+As the proportion of electronics and software as a percentage of the total construction cost of a vehicle34 increases, so does the demand for the safe, secure, reliable and un-hackable operation of these systems.
+In addition, privacy protection is a key element for car owners and drivers/operators.
+These requirements ask for fail-operational technologies that deliver intrinsically safe operation and fail-safe fall-back from component to subsystem and provides a fall-back for problems in interaction with the cloud.
+This demands new developments in terms of multicore-/many-core-based platforms and sensing devices, combining advanced sensing in harsh conditions, novel micro- and nano-electronics sensors, filtering, advanced sensor fusion, noise reduction, fault detection, low power operation, self-testing and reliable predictable actuation.

 Research, development, and innovation will focus on capabilities in the fields of sensing, communication, navigation/positioning, computing and decision-making, control and actuation based on smart systems for mobility and the necessary tools, methods, and processed for development and validation.
 Along with deterministic control strategies, data-driven algorithms based on artificial intelligence (AI) are covered in both ECS development phase and in-vehicle operation.
-It will be necessary to find new ways to perform fast and repeatable validation and non-regression tests independent of real-world tests.
-An additional research field arises from the challenges of safe cooperation of manual and automated traffic during the transition period towards automated and connected mobility.
+It will be necessary to find new ways to perform fast and repeatable validation and non-regression tests independent from real-world tests.